-Ensuring a child is safe and supported whilst attending the service
+Making sure a child is safe and supported when attending the service

-Providing holistic support to address the trauma and wellbeing issues associated with child abuse is best achieved through careful planning.
+Where appropriate, services need to provide holistic support to children and families to address the trauma and wellbeing issues associated with child abuse is best achieved through careful planning.

 Where appropriate, services should consider: